grpc/grpc-dotnet/examples/README.md

 # gRPC for .NET Examples

 Examples of basic gRPC scenarios with gRPC for .NET.
+The examples should be executed within the repository to resolve packages correctly.
+Copying individual projects to different directories without also specifying package versions explicitly will result in incorrect package versions being resolved.

 If you are brand new to gRPC on .NET a good place to start is the getting started tutorial: [Create a gRPC client and server in ASP.NET Core](https://docs.microsoft.com/aspnet/core/tutorials/grpc/grpc-start)